boa-dev/boa-dev.github.io/blog/2024-02-29-boa-release-18/index.md

 You can check the full list of changes [here][changelog], and the full information on conformance [here][conformance].

-This release also marks a major update to the design of our website!
-We're looking forward to adding some additional features to learn more about Boa and writing more blog posts about using Boa and breaking down implementation details in the future.
-Subscrive to our [RSS feed][feed] if you're interested in staying up to date!
+You probably noticed that something seems different...
+This release marks a major update to the design of our website!
+We'd like to thank [@ZackMitkin](https://github.com/ZackMitkin) for being the one that started the work on this nifty redesign.
+We're planning to add some additional pages to learn more about the APIs that Boa exposes.
+Additionally, expect some more blog posts from us in the future!
+We would like to write about how to use certain APIs, design challenges that we encountered while developing the engine, and internal implementation details.
+Subscribe to our [RSS feed][feed] if you're interested in staying up to date!

 This big release was partly possible thanks to those who have [supported us](https://opencollective.com/boa).
 Thanks to funds we've received we have been able to renew our domain name, remunerate members of the